Tesla Technology

 When exactly did the Netherlands get FSD approval?

-Tesla Europe announced FSD Supervised activation in the Netherlands on February 12, 2026, via their official X account (@teslaeurope).
-The RDW granted approval using Article 39 of EU regulations — an exemption pathway that allows individual member states to approve advanced systems.
-This precedent now enables other EU countries to follow through mutual recognition.
+Tesla Europe announced FSD Supervised activation in the Netherlands on February 12, 2026, via @teslaeurope on X. The RDW formally granted Extended Type Approval on March 4, 2026 — using Article 39 of EU regulations as the approval pathway.
+Full UN-R-171 type approval is expected on April 10, 2026 — the March 20 deadline was not met.
+This precedent will still enable other EU countries to fast-track approval through mutual recognition once issued.

 Can I use a referral code and also buy FSD?